Regional Demand Estimates

 A combination of the Quarterly Census of Employment and Wages (QCEW) and County Business Pattern (CBP) data are used to estimate end-user industry employment, which is subsequently used to develop a proxy for industry output.
 The state share of each industry’s respective employment is calculated for each end-user industry, identified from the input-output modeling technique detailed above.
 This produces the share of fluid power demand for each industry in each state across the US.
 The final estimated demand by state and industry is calculated by multiplying the national total demand for each industry from the I/O table by the industry-specific state employment share for each respective end-user industry.

-NEW!
-Hydraulic/Pneumatic Demand Weighting Worksheet: This file now contains a Hydraulic/Pneumatic Demand Weighting Worksheet that allows the user to apply hydraulic/pneumatic weighting to the total estimated U.S. geographic distribution of fluid power products to end-use industries to develop a better understanding of hydraulic/pneumatic product demand by state.
+Hydraulic/Pneumatic Demand Weighting Worksheet: This file contains a Hydraulic/Pneumatic Demand Weighting Worksheet that allows the user to apply hydraulic/pneumatic weighting to the total estimated U.S. geographic distribution of fluid power products to end-use industries to develop a better understanding of hydraulic/pneumatic product demand by state.